DigixGlobal/lite-dgx-contract/README.md

-# DGX Wrapper
+# LiteDGX

 Wrapper contract for Digix Gold Token (DGX)

-### Functionality
+### Overview
 * No transfer fees
+* No demurrage fees
-* Standard behaviour as ERC-20 token
+* ERC-20 and ERC-677 compliant
-* Demurrage to be deducted on the backing DGX tokens
+* Rate of DGX/LiteDGX will decay over time due to the demurrage fees on the underlying DGXs in the contract.
+This rate can be read from calling `getDgxLdgxRate` and divide the result by 10^9

 ### Test
 * Install the dependencies
   ```
   npm install
+  npm i -g truffle
   ```
 * Compile the contracts
   ```